 GREENE: 213 is Algeria's country code.
 We also reached out to the remote village of Zintan, in the desert a hundred miles south of Tripoli, a rebel fighter named Yisa(ph) told us by phone that Gadhafi's forces have been in back and forth battles there for several days.

 YISA: (Through Translator) Five times the army tried to surround the city, and five times they went running.
 But last night was by far the bloodiest battle yet.
 We think they'll attack again, maybe not by land because it's not flat here.
 I think they may come with airstrikes.

-Mr. MARTIN FLETCHER (Associate Editor, The Times): People on respirators with severe head wounds, bullets to the abdomen, shrapnel up their sides.
+MARTIN FLETCHER: People on respirators with severe head wounds, bullets to the abdomen, shrapnel up their sides.

 GREENE: Just as the Libyan government has been accused of twisting the truth, Fletcher found some evidence of that among the rebels.